stephaneVercouillieBMID/slate/source/index.html.md

 We would like to integrate itsme(r) but we only have 1 development machine & so no unique IP for the back-end in test as it isn't unique & runs in local on each machine.

 Could you give us a machine name (URL with host-name) so that once the redirect received, it points to your machine.
 On your local machine, this URL with host-name must point to your local machine (/ ETC / HOSTS) In other words: This will be the only URI we will accept in OpenID queries.
-So, if it is to be able to use the solution from different dev machines, the best thing is to create a unique redirect_uri like `https: // my-dev-sp / mycallbackuri`an d that each developer maps " my-dev-sp "on the 127.0.0.1 via its hosts file ...
-For the rest, if each developer has the private key of the SP on his post, he can then impersonate the SP during calls to "/ token" and "/ userinfo".
-There is no check on the source ip, only the signature JWT account
+So, if it is to be able to use the solution from different dev machines, the best thing is to create a unique redirect_uri like `https: // my-dev-sp / mycallbackuri` and that each developer maps `my-dev-sp` on the 127.0.0.1 via its hosts file.

+For the rest, if each developer has the private key of the SP on his post, she/he can impersonate the SP during calls to "/ token" and "/ userinfo".
+There is no check on the source IP, only the signature JWT account.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1Mjk5MjAyNSwtNzYwMTUwNTU2LC0zMT
-A3ODc2MzYsLTc2MDE1MDU1NiwtMzEwNzg3NjM2LC03NjAxNTA1
-NTYsLTMxMDc4NzYzNiwyMDc2NzEzNTI1LDE2ODM5NjU0NjksMj
-A3NjcxMzUyNSwxNjgzOTY1NDY5XX0=
+eyJoaXN0b3J5IjpbODM5MzYyMTk5LC03NjAxNTA1NTYsLTMxMD
+c4NzYzNiwtNzYwMTUwNTU2LC0zMTA3ODc2MzYsLTc2MDE1MDU1
+NiwtMzEwNzg3NjM2LDIwNzY3MTM1MjUsMTY4Mzk2NTQ2OSwyMD
+c2NzEzNTI1LDE2ODM5NjU0NjldfQ==
 -->